Posted on January 29, 2020

 The Omni Hotel in Austin Texas has the distinction of residing in a 16-story mixed high-rise building that’s one of Austin’s most notable modern architectural treasures.
 The hotel, once a Radisson, is housed in the Austin Center.
 The building, since it opened up in 1986, has been the headquarters of numerous multinational companies and startups.
 It is a groundbreaking design, quite possibly the pinnacle of architect Victor A. Lundy that has been a staple of the Austin skyline for over 30 years.

-The hotel boasts a staggering 400 rooms, offers spectacular views, a rather posh lounge, a spacious rooftop pool, incredible amenities, and an incredibly whimsical ghost with an enflamed ego and a Prima Donna complex.
+The hotel boasts a staggering 400 rooms, offers spectacular views, a rather posh lounge, a spacious rooftop pool, incredible amenities, and an incredibly whimsical ghost with an inflamed ego and a Prima Donna complex.

 The Hauntings at the Omni Hotel.